Adolf Anderssen – Paul Morphy 1858

 The match took place during the height of the Romantic era in chess, where brilliant sacrifices and spectacular combinations were celebrated above all.
 Morphy’s victory in Paris symbolized a changing of the guard—from the artistic flair of the early 19th century to a more strategic, methodical approach that would dominate the coming decades.
 The match drew intense interest from both chess enthusiasts and cultural elites in Europe.
 Though informal, it is widely recognized by historians as the most significant head-to-head encounter of the pre-FIDE era, and it helped elevate the game’s global profile.
 The venue, Café de la Régence, had hosted chess legends for over a century and was the perfect stage for a duel between contrasting titans of style and substance.

-Andersen - Morphy Match 1850, Paul Morphy (USA) vs Adolf Anderssen (GER)
+Anderssen - Morphy Match 1858, Paul Morphy (USA) vs Adolf Anderssen (GER)

 Adolf Anderssen – Paul Morphy 1858 Games